Wanted: Barrett Typewriter

-The Barrett was named after, and invented by Glenn J. Barrett.
-It was produced by the Barrett Typewriter Company of Grand Rapids, Michigan, ca.1904.
-The Barrett had a circular, upstrike typebar arrangement which made it a blindwriter just like the earliest Remingtons.
-In Old English, the typewriter is marked with a "B" on top of the frame in front of the carriage.
-That is one of my favorite features.
-Another feature I love is the vented paper table.
+The Barrett was named after inventor Glenn J. Barrett.
+It was produced ca.1904 by the Barrett Typewriter Company of Grand Rapids, Michigan.
+The typewriter had a circular, upstrike typebar arrangement with a single-shift, four-row keyboard and a ribbon inking system.
+In Old English, the typewriter was marked with a capital "B" on the typebar cover in front of the carriage.
+Glenn Barrett went on to invent the Fox typewriter.